Here's what experts say Biden gets right in his new mental health plan

 2. Build up the mental health workforce

 The Biden plan emphasizes the need to build the pipeline of qualified mental health professionals, citing a "severe shortage" of providers.
-"I think this commitment to the workforce is hugely important and it is going to take time," says Insel, whose new book, Healing outlines the failures of the mental health care system and efforts to address those.
+"I think this commitment to the workforce is hugely important, and it is going to take time," says Insel, whose new book, Healing, outlines the failures of the mental health care system and efforts to address them.

 But he notes that the plan proposes around $1 billion of new investment in the effort in the next budget, for measures like training, scholarships and loan forgiveness to encourage people to enter the field.

-Benton was impressed with a proposal to train and support paraprofessionals to be better able to help with mental health, that is "people who are already interfacing with vulnerable individuals such as social services employees, child welfare workers" – as well as creating certifications for peer specialists.
+Benton was impressed with a proposal to train and support paraprofessionals to be better able to help with mental health — "people who are already interfacing with vulnerable individuals such as social services employees, child welfare workers" — as well as creating certifications for peer specialists.
 This would be "a very different way of perceiving who's responsible for the mental health of our nation."

 "It's a way to engage our communities.
 It's a way to destigmatize mental health, and it's a way to really expand the workforce in ways that we haven't talked about before," she says.